The Gloucester Historical Society

 Other Coming Events

-Next Board of Directors Meeting - The next Board of Directors meeting will take place on Saturday, October 26, 2024 at 9:30 a.m. at the Grace Johnston History Room, 4550B Bank Street.
+Next Board of Directors Meeting - The next Board of Directors meeting will take place on Saturday, November 16, 2024 at 9:30 a.m. at the Grace Johnston History Room, 4550B Bank Street.
 Parking next to the Firehall on Leitrim Road.
-The meeting is open to the public.

 Township of Gloucester